aebabis/factorio-state-machine/README.md

 10:
 ```

 A state label must be an integer followed by a colon.

-A possible degenerate behavior is for
-combinators to operate while a blueprint is being constructed, resulting in unspecified
-behavior.
-To prevent this, it is recommended that you do not use a `0` state.
+The constructed blueprint for a state machine will contain a constant combinator
+representing the clock.
+It is turned off by default to prevent illegal machine states during
+construction in game, and it must be turned on to initially start the machine.
+In order for this feature to work, state values must be positive.

+Note that the constant combinator does not comprise a pause feature.
+Turning off the combinator once it is turned on may create an illegal machine state.

 In the future, the language may allow alphanumeric labels which are dynamically assigned to integers.